The Neon Bender's BBS!

 If your glass is stressed it may also be that you didnt get it hot enough to begin with.
 Even if you have jagged edges there should be no problem with making a good solid weld.

-A good practice for working an odd weld is to weld 15mm to tubulation (5mm).> As Mark@SVP stated in a previous posting -
+A good practice for working an odd weld is to weld 15mm to tubulation (5mm).

 > the idea is to minimise any stress in the